-A request for a full year deferral with a start in Reception would be considered to be an application to admit outside the normal age range (see below)
+A request to the Headteacher for a full year deferral with a start in Reception would be considered to be an application to admit outside the normal age range (see below).

 m.
-If a parent wishes their child to be educated out of their normal age group they must discuss this with the school before applying for a place.
+If a parent wishes their child to be educated out of their normal age group they must discuss this with the Headteacher before applying for a place.
 The decision rests with the school as admission authority as per para 2.17 of the Admissions Code.